-Similarly, with Adults, cross referral and dual enrollment will benefit the customers and enhance performance for both entities.
-Area 7 will work with Vocational Rehabilitation to include them in job and recruitment fairs so as to broaden the options for employers and jobseekers for both entities.
+By working together to co-enroll participants, cross referral and dual enrollment will benefit the customers and enhance performance for both entities.
+GOWB will work with Vocational Rehabilitation to include them in job and recruitment fairs so as to broaden the options for employers and jobseekers for both entities.